hermitquant/edge-load-eda/README.md

 The dataset used in this project is a collection of edge computing load data for mobile phone operators in Nigeria.

-Visual exploratory analysis of the "nigerian-telecom-edge-computing-load-data" dataset to understand distributions of load, utilization, and categorical dimensions across Nigerian edge nodes
+This project is a visual exploratory analysis of the "nigerian-telecom-edge-computing-load-data" dataset to understand distributions of load, utilization, and categorical dimensions across Nigerian edge nodes

 ## Dataset
 - Source: https://huggingface.co/datasets/electricsheepafrica/nigerian-telecom-edge-computing-load-data
 - Format: Parquet (recommended)
 - Rows ~ 250k, Columns ~ 14

-The notebook automatically downloads the Parquet file from the Hugging Face Hub using `huggingface_hub`.
+The notebook automatically downloads the Parquet file from the Hugging Face Hub using `pandas`.
 No manual data download needed.

 ## Project Structure
 - `notebooks/edge_load_status_eda.ipynb` — Main EDA notebook